SIKANDERKUMBHAR/ecs-ecr/README.md

-# Terraform ECS Deployment
+# Terraform ECS Deployment with GitHub Actions CI/CD

-This Terraform configuration sets up a robust and scalable infrastructure on AWS, primarily focusing on deploying applications using Amazon ECS (Elastic Container Service) with Fargate.
+This project sets up a robust and scalable infrastructure on AWS using Terraform, primarily focusing on deploying applications using Amazon ECS (Elastic Container Service) with Fargate.
+It also includes a GitHub Actions workflow for continuous integration and deployment.

 ## 🚀 Features